Psycojoker/isp-format/ispformat/specs/0.1/isp-schema-spec.rst

 Revision History
 ============================

+Version 0.1.2 (2014-07-24)
+    Added "fttb" as a possible technology (AG DSN).
+    Added section 3.3 with complete definitions for each allowed value for the ``coveredArea.technologies`` field.

 Version 0.1.1 (2014-07-24)
     Added Appendix B. which contain some pointers on where to find GeoJSON for covered areas (lg).